 Ukiah High School

 Ukiah High School has a policy to ensure that all educational programs and related supporting services are available to all persons without regard to ethnic group identification, creed or religion, sex, national origin, physical or mental disabilities.
+Assistance is available through access programs and support services to help students meet their graduation requirements.

 The Ukiah Unified District Board of Education approved the following requirements for graduation: